Sunday or Sabbath

 The breaking of the commandment to observe the Sabbath had serious and sometimes lethal consequences for the Sabbath lawbreaker.
 For example, one time in the days of Moses when a man was caught gathering firewood on a Sabbath, God sentenced the man to be put to death; within a short time the congregation obediently stoned him to death.
 Now, if there were definite consequences for Sabbath breaking, and we consider Sunday to be the new Christian Sabbath, what should be the consequences for those who break it?

 You shall keep the Sabbath, because it is holy for you.
 Everyone who profanes it shall be put to death.
 Whoever does any work on it, that soul shall be cut off from among his people.
-Exo 31:14
+Ex.
+31:14

 Six days work shall be done, but on the seventh day you shall have a Sabbath of solemn rest, holy to the Lord.
 Whoever does any work on it shall be put to death.
-Exo 35:2
+Ex.
+35:2

 While the people of Israel were in the wilderness, they found a man gathering sticks on the Sabbath day…And the Lord said to Moses, “The man shall be put to death; all the congregation shall stone him with stones outside the camp.”
 And all the congregation brought him outside the camp and stoned him to death with stones, as the Lord commanded Moses.
-Num 15:32, 35-36
+Num.
+15:32, 35-36

 Biblical Considerations of Sunday Worship